2022 Ohio Corn Performance Test

 RESULTS

 Confidence in test results increases with the number of years and the number of locations in which the hybrid is tested.
-Table 10 presents combined performance data for hybrids tested at five and seven locations in 2022.
-Tables 2, 3, 5, 6, 8, and 9 provide multiple-year performance data as well.
+Table 10 presents combined performance data for hybrids tested at five and seven locations in 2023.
+Tables 2, 3, 5, 6, 8 and 9 provide multiple year performance data as well.
 Look for consistency in a hybrid’s performance across a range of environmental conditions.
 Yield, standability, grain moisture, and other comparisons should be considered between hybrids of similar maturity to determine those best adapted to each location or region.

 Acknowlegements

-We thank our farmer cooperators for their contributions to the 2022 OCPT.
-We are grateful for the assistance provided by Matt Lowe, CFAES Wooster Farm Operations, with establishing the test plots; Joe Davlin, Western Agricultural Research Station; Matt Davis, Northwest Agricultural Research Station; and Ken Scaife and Mike Sword, CFAES Wooster.
-We thank Stacy Cochran and Juliette Portisch, CFAES Knowledge Exchange, for their assistance in preparing the 2022 test results for publication.
+We thank our farmer cooperators for their contributions to the 2023 corn hybrid testing program.
+We are grateful for the assistance provided by Matt Lowe, OSU Farm Operations-Wooster, establishing the test plots, Joe Davlin, OSU-OARDC Western Agricultural Research Station, Matt Davis, OSU-OARDC Northwest Agricultural Research Station and Ken Scaife and Mike Sword, OSU-OARDC Wooster.
+We thank Stacy Cochran and Juliette Portisch, CFAES Knowledge Exchange, for their assistance in preparing the 2023 test results for publication.